EnterpriseDB/docs/README.md

 - To run the server on a different port, change the `PORT` config in `.env.development` and restart the dev server

+#### Resolving issues in the Docker Environment

+If you experience errors or other issues with the site, try the following in the project folder:

+1. `npm run stop` then `npm run start` to restart the docker container

+1. `npm run docker:rebuild` then `npm run start` to rebuild and restart the container

+1. If you find that the container crashes frequently or see that your container has exited with code 137, [try increasing the memory available to docker](https://docs.docker.com/desktop/mac/#resources).

 ### Install Docker using Homebrew

 You will need to follow these instructions if you want to build PDFs locally, or get started quickly with Docker.